WellFiredDevelopment/dotPeekDocumentation/sphinx/source/general/introduction.rst

 * Automatically generate and archive a build report each time a build is performed.
 * Provide a nice interface to quickly jump between build reports and compare the content of each build.
 * Provides a list of unused assets for each builds.
-* Provide the possibility to share build reports on a VCS, or to save it in different location for each team members.
+* Provide the possibility to share build reports on a VCS, or to save it in different location for each team member.
 * Possibility to run build generation silently or to totally shut it off.
 * Very responsive UI, even for projects with a large list of assets, thanks to the usage of `.Guacamole <https://github.com/ArtOfSettling/.Guacamole>`_, an open source MVVM framework for Unity.